jorenham/optype/README.md

 ```

 Apart from the "CamelCase" name, the only difference with `np.dtype` is that
-the the type parameter can be omitted, in which case it's equivalent to
+the type parameter can be omitted, in which case it's equivalent to
 `np.dtype[np.generic]`, but shorter.

 ##### `HasDType`

 Many of numpy's public functions accept an (optional) `dtype` argument.
-But here, the term "dtype" had a broader meaning, as it also accepts
+But here, the term "dtype" has a broader meaning, as it also accepts
 (a subtype of) `np.generic`.
-Additionally, any instance with a `dtype: DType` attribute is accepted,
+Additionally, any instance with a `dtype: DType` attribute is accepted.
-for which the runtime-checkable interface is `optype.numpy.HasDType`, and is
+The runtime-checkable interface for this is `optype.numpy.HasDType`, which is
 roughly equivalent to the following definition:

 ```python